Frank Van Dun: Work

 Van Dun published his book Het Fundamenteel Rechtsbeginsel (Dutch for The Fundamental Principle of Law) in 1983, in which he argued that a rationally convincing answer to the question "What is law?" can only be found by respecting dialogue and argumentation.
 He is thus an adherent of argumentation ethics.
 Based on this premise, Van Dun argues that every natural person (individual) has a lawful claim on his life, freedom and property.
 This claim is absolute, insofar as it does not prohibit the equivalent claims of other natural persons, i.e. insofar as argumentation is respected.

-Van Dun clearly distinguishes the lawful (ius) and the legal (lex).
+Van Dun clearly distinguishes the rightful (ius) and the legal (lex).
 In his view, Western positive law systems reduce people to human resources, artificial persons with merely legal status.
-Positive law defines the legal but can only be lawful insofar as individuals have full secession rights from the institutional framework that is making said positive law.
+Positive law defines the legal but can only be rightful insofar as individuals have full secession rights from the institutional framework that is making said positive law.
 It logically follows that no judge can be forced upon a person who is willing to search a lawful solution for any conflict.

 Van Dun claims that the correct interpretation of the non-aggression principle (NAP) is praxeological rather than physical, because property is a "means of action".
 He thus claims freedom before property instead of freedom as property.
 This implies that it's not necessarily only the last action in the chain of social causations that is unlawful.
 Consider the following examples: